French Revolution - Causes, Events, and Effects

 Events During the French Revolution

 1. Due to the financial crisis, King Louis XVI summoned the Estates-General in May 1789 to find a solution to the problem.
-Estates-General was the representation of the First State (the clergy), Second State (the nobility), and Third State (common people).
+Estates-General was the representation of the First State (the clergy), Second State (the nobility), and Third State (ordinary people).
 It was the first meeting of the Estate-General after 1614.
-Due to differences, the Third State (common people) established National Assembly on 13th June 1789.
-47 members of the nobility and most of the clergymen also joined them and the National Assembly was replaced by National Constituent Assembly on 9th July 1789.
-In August 1789, NCA abolished feudalism in France (which deprived nobility and clergy of tax collection) and passed legislation of Rights of Man and Citizen which gives equal rights to all the citizens of France.
+Due to differences, the Third State established the National Assembly on 13th June 1789.
+Most of the clergy and 47 members of the nobility also joined them.
+Consequently, the National Constituent Assembly replaced the National Assembly on 9th July 1789.
+In August 1789, NCA abolished feudalism in France (which deprived nobility and clergy of tax collection) and passed legislation on the Rights of Man and Citizen, giving equal rights to all the citizens of France.

 2. The first major step that initiated the revolution was the Storming of the Bastille on 14th July 1789.
-The commoners’ militia, National Guards, was behind the Storming of the Bastille and the reason for this raid was to show support and strength of the National Assembly against the monarchy.
-The prison Bastille at the center of Paris was representing royal authority.
+The commoners’ militia, the National Guards, was behind the Storming of the Bastille.
+This raid displayed the support and strength of the National Assembly against the monarchy.
+The prison Bastille at the center of Paris represented royal authority.
 After capturing the Bastille, the insurgents killed the Governor of the Bastille along with a few other soldiers.
-Around 100 attackers were killed by the Guards of the prison before the capture of the prison.
+Previously, the Guards of the prison had killed nearly 100 attackers before the capture of the prison.

 Storming of the Bastille

-4. In 1789 and 1790, several laws were passed by the National Assembly to decrease the power of the Church.
-Under these laws, Clergies were unable to collect tithe (10% tax) from peasants while the land of the Church was declared at the disposal of the state.
+4. In 1789 and 1790, the National Assembly passed several laws to reduce the power of the Church.
+Under these laws, the Clergy lost their authority to collect tithe (10% tax) from peasants while the land of the Church became state property.
 The new assembly sold a part of this land to the highest bidder to decrease the financial crisis.
-All religious orders were dissolved in February 1790.
-On 12th July 1790, the clergy became employees of the state after the Civil Constitution of the Clergy.
-But more than 75% of clergy rejected taking an oath and remained loyal to the Roman Catholic Church of Rome.
+The regime dissolved all religious orders in February 1790, and the clergy became employees of the state after the Civil Constitution of the Clergy on 12th July 1790.
+However, over 75% of clergy rejected this oath and remained loyal to the Roman Catholic Church of Rome.
 This refusal led to harsh punishment of these clergy.

 5. When the situation became horrible for Louis XVI, he and the royal family decided to flee to the area near Austria, where the faithful commander General Bouille assured the royal family of his complete support.
-The royal family escaped from Tuileries Palace on the night of 20th June 1791 while wearing the clothes of servants but could not reach their destination.
-On 21st June, the king was recognized by a postmaster at Varennes, and the royal family was taken back to Paris while they were 50 km away from their final destination, the Fort of Montmedy.
+The royal family escaped from Tuileries Palace on the night of 20th June 1791 while wearing the clothes of their servants but could not reach their destination.
+On 21st June, a postmaster at Varennes recognized the king, and the royal family had to return to Paris while they were 50 km away from their final destination, the Fort of Montmedy.
 This unsuccessful escape attempt by the royal family is known as Flight to Verennes, which increased hatred against the king and royal family.

 6. On 10th August 1792, National Guards and other revolution-supporting militias invaded the Tuileries Palace.
-Just over 1,000 Swiss Guards and other loyal were there to defend the king while they were heavily outnumbered by more than 20,000 attackers.
+Around 1,000 Swiss Guards and other loyalists were there to defend the king, heavily outnumbered by over 20,000 attackers.
 Swiss Guards (known for their loyalty and discipline) defended the palace till the surrender by King Louis XVI.
-Most Swiss Guards died during the process and the king practically became a prisoner.
+Most Swiss Guards died during the process, and the king practically became a prisoner.

-7. Between 2nd and 7th September 1792, around 1500 prisoners from all the prisons across Paris were executed by National Guards.
-This step was taken due to fear that these prisoners could join the invading forces of foreign nations and loyalists of the monarchy.
+7. Between 2nd and 7th September 1792, National Guards executed around 1500 prisoners from all the prisons across Paris.
+This step was due to fear that these prisoners could join the invading forces of foreign nations and loyalists of the monarchy.
 Several prisoners from other cities also face the same fate.
 Many priests were among the victims.

 8. The French Constitution of 1791 replaced the absolute monarchy with a constitutional monarchy.
 However, this constitution could not last long, and France became a republic on 21st September 1792, after abolishing the monarchy.

-9. Different monarchs of Europe were worried about the situation of France.
+9. Different monarchs of Europe were worried about the situation in France.
 Holy Roman Emperor Leopold II was the brother of French Queen Marie Antoinette.
-He and the Prussian King issued the declaration for the protection of Louis XVI and the royal family in August 1791 after consultation with French nobles.
+He and the Prussian King consulted with French nobles and issued a declaration to protect Louis XVI and the royal family in August 1791.
 In retaliation, France declared war against Austria in April 1792.
-After initial defeats, the French military started to achieve victories after the Battle of Valmy in September 1792.
-These victories gave so much strength and courage to the French government that they executed French emperor Louis XVI on 21st January 1793.
+After initial defeats, the French military achieved victories after the Battle of Valmy in September 1792.
+These victories gave so much strength and courage to the French regime that they executed French emperor Louis XVI on 21st January 1793.

 10. Britain, Spain, Portugal, and several other European countries joined the anti-France alliance in 1793 after the execution of Louis XVI.
 It initiated the War of the First Coalition.
 The war ended in 1797 with a victory for France.
 An emerging General, Napoleon Bonaparte, became a hero for playing a role in many French victories.